 What do I do differently than other spine specialists?

-Additionally, I am very lucky in that I get to see many exciting new technologies early in their development.
+I am very fortunate to see many exciting new technologies early in their development.
 I work closely with several spine companies and help them develop new or improved options for patients with spine problems. (view examples of these exciting technologies).

 Do I have a practice philosophy?